ziadayman179/FireBaseProject/README.md

 Then running the pub get command
 Then importing the libraries in the code
-Before all of that downloading the firebase cli
+Before all of that downloading the firebase cli same thing for authenntaction but adding the following depndcies and anayltics
+  google_sign_in: ^6.2.2
+  flutter_facebook_auth: ^7.1.1
+  intl_phone_field: ^3.2.0
+  firebase_analytics: ^11.3.6